agvbergin/agvbergin.net/blog.md

 ---
 layout: base.njk
 title: "Blog"
+description: "This is where the blog archive lives!
+For real!"
 tags: pages
 ---

 # Blog

-This is where the blog archive lives!
+{{ description }}

 <ul class="blog-list">
 {% for blog in collections.blog %}